sekhavati/crystalline/README.md

           <summary><a href="#"><code>byApplyingFn</code></a></summary>
           <p>
               <br/>
-              Returns a new array by applying the function supplied at the given index.
+              Create a new array by applying the function supplied at the given index.

   ```javascript
   const input = ["a", "b", "c", "d"];